MihaiIon/electron-boilerplate/readme.md

 # Documentation

-For further documentation on how to use this application, take a look at the following directory :
+For further documentation on how to use this application, take a look at the following directory:

 > \_\_root\_\_ / docs /